jcscott2015/hubspot-coding-exercise-countries/README.md

 I'm not a fan of timed coding exercises, especially if they are used to screen job candidates before actually speaking to a hiring manager.
 I'm sure there are developers without testing anxiety or physical disabilities who can code and test this exercise well within 3 hours.

 I found this candidate coding exercise on a public github repo.
-I don't think that solution would have worked, but this one passes.
-I coded using NodeJS and Typescript from the PDF coding exercise document, and only glanced at the posted solution.
+I don't think the posted solution would have worked, but this one passes.
+I coded using NodeJS and Typescript fresh from the PDF coding exercise document.

+If there are other HubSpot Candidate Coding Exercises out there (with an API key), I'd like to tackle them and post my solution.

 ## Install Node Modules